 You should seek advice from your Assistant Dean of Students as early as possible.

 The deadline for applying for leave is 5 pm on Friday of Instructional Week 13 of the semester prior to the intended leave semester.
-In circumstances such as the sudden onset of illness after Week 13, you should make contact with your Assistant Dean immediately.
+In circumstances such as the sudden onset of illness after Week 13 or any situation which means you would like to take a leave after this point, you should make contact with your Assistant Dean immediately to discuss your options.

-Applications submitted after Instructional Week 13 of the preceding semester will be considered at the discretion of the Dean of Students if the applicant can justify why meeting the deadline was not possible.
+Applications submitted after Instructional Week 13 of the preceding semester will be considered at the discretion of the Dean of Students.
+The Dean will ask why meeting the deadline was not possible.
 This justification should be stated in the application and include supporting documentation.
+(For example, an internship offer that was confirmed only after the Week 13 deadline).
+In general, the College will work to allow students to take advantage of opportunities that are available to them.

 Fees may be incurred by students who submit their application after the deadline.
 Students who occupy a room on campus after the start of Instructional Week 1 will incur the Miscellaneous Student Fee, which is non-refundable, and an administrative charge of SGD500.00 plus the current GST rate.